-The global air and missile defense radar market is expected to witness high growth due to increased need for larger radar foot prints across Europe, East Asia and the Middle East.
+The global air and missile defense radar market is expected to witness high growth due to an increased need for larger radar footprints across Europe, East Asia, and the Middle East.
 Growing missile threats in Asia Pacific and the Middle East coupled with increased technological innovations in ballistic missile systems is expected to augment Air and Missile Defense Radar demand.
 Strengthening defense is a crucial aspect for countries globally in the wake of constant terrorist activity and encroachment.
-This has resulted in increased investments by several governments to procure and develop Air and Missile Defense Radar systems, which help in serving as an early-warning media to spot approaching missiles from long distances, ground control interceptions and surveillance.
+This has resulted in increased investments by several governments to procure and develop Air and Missile Defense Radar systems, which help in serving as an early-warning media to spot approaching missiles from long distances, ground control interceptions, and surveillance.

 Over the last few years, countries have incorporated x-band radar in their naval platforms for improving long-range detection and tracking of ballistic missiles.
-Technological advancements in radars have considerably helped airborne radar, marine radar, and military radar systems to detect and track unauthorized aircraft, ships and land-based vehicles.
-Development of dual band radar and multi-mission phased array radar is expected to favorably impact market growth over the forecast period.
+Technological advancements in radars have considerably helped airborne radar, marine radar, and military radar systems to detect and track unauthorized aircraft, ships, and land-based vehicles.
+The development of dual-band radar and multi-mission phased array radar is expected to favorably impact market growth over the forecast period.

 The Air and Missile Defense Radar market is characterized by joint ventures between market players in order to achieve technological advancement.
 Key vendors in the marketplace include Thales, SAAB, Rockwell Collins, Raytheon, Northrop Grumman, and Lockheed Martin.
 Other vendors include Kelvin Hughes, Israel Aerospace Industries, Honeywell International, Finmeccanica, Exelis, Cobham, Boeing, BAE Systems, and Airbus Group.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now